O'Concannyn History, Family Crest & Coats of Arms

 Early History of the O'Concannyn family

-Another 163 words (12 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early O'Concannyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Concannyn research.
+Another 82 words (6 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early O'Concannyn History in all our PDF Extended History products and printed products wherever possible.

 O'Concannyn Spelling Variations

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name O'Concannyn family name.
 Variations found include Concannon, O'Concannon, Cancannon, Concanon, Cancanon, O'Concanon, Connon and many more.